GoogleCloudPlatform/cloud-sql-python-connector/README.md

 ### Python Connector + Python Web Frameworks
-The Python Connector can be used alongside popular Python web frameworks such as Flask, Django, FastAPI, etc. to integrate Cloud SQL databases within your web applications.
+The Python Connector can be used alongside popular Python web frameworks such as Flask, FastAPI, etc, to integrate Cloud SQL databases within your web applications.

 #### Flask-SQLAlchemy